briis/unifiprotect/README.md

 ### Reporting Issues

-Issues have been disabled for the repo.
-If you have an issue you would like to report for the `unifiprotect` ingtegration, please make you are running the HA core version of the integration provided by 2022.2.0 or new and then report your issue on the [HA core repo](https://github.com/home-assistant/core/issues/new/choose).
+We have disable reporting issues to the HACS Github repo for the `unifiprotect` integration.
+If you have an issue you would like to report for the `unifiprotect` integration, please make you are running the HA core version of the integration provided by 2022.2.0 or new and then report your issue on the [HA core repo](https://github.com/home-assistant/core/issues/new/choose).

 If you would still like to discuss the HACS version of the `unifiprotect` integration, feel free to use the [dicussions section](https://github.com/briis/unifiprotect/discussions) or the [HA Community forums thread](https://community.home-assistant.io/t/custom-component-unifi-protect/158041/865).